 Each of the ETFs in our Socially Responsible portfolios represents a specific asset class, in line with our implementation of Modern Portfolio Theory (which is described at length in our Investment Methodology white paper).
 Table 1 shows the asset classes represented in each set of portfolios, as well as the ETFs selected to represent each asset class.

-While we do our best to find socially responsible ETFs for every part of your portfolio, not all asset classes have a socially responsible ETF that can be used to represent them.
+While we do our best to find socially responsible ETFs for every part of your portfolio, not all asset classes have adequate socially responsible ETFs that can be used to represent them.
 In some cases, we choose to remove the unrepresented asset class entirely, such as with Dividend Stocks, Emerging Bonds, and Real Estate.
 In other cases, like with Municipal Bonds and Treasury Inflation-Protected Securities (TIPS), we use the same ETF employed by our Classic portfolios.
-That’s because both TIPS and Municipal Bonds are naturally socially responsible, as they typically fund government spending on things like infrastructure, schools, and social programs, as well as day to day operations.
+Although these ETFs are not explicitly designed to adhere to SRI principals, bonds issued by the US government and municipalities fund beneficial spending such as infrastructure, schools, and social programs.
+Moreover, TIPS and municipal bonds aid in diversification and tax-efficiency.

 In addition to the overall ESG quality score, we highlight a second sustainability metric, which scores companies based on their carbon emissions.
-This metric, called carbon intensity, captures the tons of carbon dioxide emitted by each company, per million dollars in sales.
-We find this to be a more tangible metric than the overall ESQ quality score.
+This metric, called carbon intensity, is calculated by MSCI and captures the tons of carbon dioxide emitted by each company, per million dollars in sales.
+We don’t use this metric when selecting ETFs or in portfolio construction, but we find that it is an informative and tangible measure that the SRI portfolios tend to improve upon.
 As with the ESG quality score, the carbon intensity score for an ETF is the weighted-average score of its holdings.
 Table 2 compares the ESG quality scores and carbon intensity scores between ETFs used in our Classic portfolios and Socially Responsible portfolios for the asset classes with socially responsible variants.
 Note that a more socially responsible fund will have a higher ESG quality score and a lower carbon intensity score.

 Table 3 shows the realized performance of the ETF representing each of these asset classes in both the Classic and Socially Responsible portfolios.
 The annualized return and volatility values are measured using daily data starting from the inception date of the ETF used in the Socially Responsible portfolios and ending on August 31, 2021.
 There is no clear pattern in the performance of the SRI ETFs compared to the standard funds.
 In some cases, the SRI ETF has had better performance or lower volatility, while in other cases the opposites are true.
-Although the comparison periods of three to five years are fairly short, the lack of any pattern in the performance numbers reinforces our expectation that the performance of the SRI ETFs should be similar to that of the standard funds.
+Although the comparison periods of three to five years are fairly short, the lack of any pattern in the performance numbers reinforces our expectation that the performance of the SRI ETFs should be similar to that of the standard funds — and that the performance of portfolios composed of SRI ETFs should be similar to the performance of portfolios constructed using the standard funds.
 Note that the realized returns include fees, which are also shown in the table.
 The fees of socially responsible ETFs we have chosen are between 0.04% and 0.15% higher than their non-SRI counterparts — still well below the average expense ratio of 0.66% for actively managed mutual funds, as reported by Morningstar.

 Once we have decided on the asset classes and instruments to employ in the Socially Responsible portfolio, we choose weights for each instrument in the overarching portfolio.
 To do this, we use the same process described in our general investment methodology white paper.